rafalkaron/rafalkaron.github.io/content/blog/developing-a-landscape-photo.md

 ### Sharpening and noise reduction

-Before moving any sliders, I zoomed the photo in to see the details and noise situation better.
+Before moving any sliders, I zoomed the photo in to see the noise situation better.
 Because of the low ISO, good light, and cold weather, there wasn't too much noise.
 This meant that I didn't necessarily have to worry about moving the **Radius** and **Amount** sliders too much.

 Once sharpening adjustments were in place, I went ahead and applied some denoising by increasing **Luminance**.
 I didn't want to make the photo look grainy and feel harsh.